top of page

 I observe and interpret how to use the space for a client's life and needs.
 I have a wider base of inspiration to draw from due to my study of other cultures, religions, symbols, photos, and fashion.
 I cannot begin to summarize how important this unique lens is to my design process.
 I often seek out unloved structures to renovate.
 I am attracted to mid-century and architectural furniture as well as worn, earthy pieces."

-She has extensive knowledge of mid-century art and vintage furniture.
-Her specialties include country homes that embraces their surroundings, small New York apartments, new builds, and diverse budgets.
+Having hunted at estates sales and auctions with her father since she was a child, sold vintage pieces on 1stdibs, and sourced art for many years she has extensive knowledge of mid-century and various period pieces of art and vintage furniture.
+Her specialties include homes that embraces their natural surroundings, the challenge of smaller New York apartments, new builds, the merging of city apartment spaces into larger spaces, and diverse budgets.
 Her experience with renovating homes and apartments includes full restorations, historic homes, as well as modern spaces.

 bottom of page